March 03, 2021 | Team GoFloaters

 "Emily in Paris", gave us a great deal of motivation and a sneak peek into the French work culture.

 Research proves that personal care and human interactions are given importance in French culture.
-No wonder French emphasis on water-cooler conversations.
+No wonder the French emphasis on water-cooler conversations.

 In Germany, the average workweek is 35 hours.
 A short work week, but one high on productivity and with excellent work-life balance.